Goodies (Ciara album): Singles

 Goodies' lead single, the title track, featuring Petey Pablo, was released on June 8, 2004.
 Conceived as a crunk female counterpart to Usher's "Yeah," the lyrical content goes against the grain, speaking of abstinence, rejecting advances because "the goodies will stay in the jar".
 Critics hailed it as an "anthem of the summer" and one of the best singles of the year, complementing its dance-feel and beat, and the irony of the "clever" lyrics.
 The single performed well worldwide, topping the charts in Canada, the United States and the United Kingdom, and charting in the top ten of other charts, receiving Platinum certification in the United States.
-The music video shot for the song features Ciara partying with friends.
+The music video shot for the song features Ciara partying with friends at a car wash.
 "1, 2 Step", featuring Missy Elliott, was released as the second single, incorporating a hip-hop and dance-pop feel, deriving influences from 1980s electro music.
 While topping the charts in Canada, it additionally appeared in the top ten of six other countries, and was certified Platinum or Gold in multiple regions.
-The accompanying music video features Ciara and others performing the dance.
+The accompanying music video features Ciara and others performing the "1, 2 Step" dance.
 The song was nominated for Best Rap/Sung Collaboration at the 48th Annual Grammy Awards.

 "Oh", featuring Ludacris, proclaimed as a love song to Atlanta, was released as the album's third single on March 5, 2005.
 Carrying a slow, dark tone, critics noted "Oh" as a standout track from Goodies.
 The song performed well worldwide, appearing the top ten of seven charts, and certified either Platinum or Gold in multiple regions.
-The song's music video, which is similar to that of "Goodies", takes place at a block party, and was nominated for Best R&B Video at the 2005 MTV Video Music Awards.
+The song's music video takes place at a block party, and was nominated for Best R&B Video at the 2005 MTV Video Music Awards.
 In May 2005, Ciara mentioned that the album's fourth single would be "Thug Style" or "Pick Up the Phone" - or maybe even "And I".
 The final choice, "And I", was released on August 30, 2005, and only managed to peak at ninety-six on the Billboard Hot 100.
 The music video for "And I" is loosely based on the 1992 film, The Bodyguard, and NBA player Carmelo Anthony portrayed Ciara's love interest.
 In December 2005, The Washington Post reported that "Hotline" would be the album's fifth single, but the release failed to materialize.